Vermont Nurses In partnership

 VNIP exists to assist and support transitions in the

 workplace for professional nurses and other staff in healthcare.
-A framework for transition that is research
+Collaborative work establishes a framework for transition that is

 and quality, patient-centered care.